️🛡️ Event Interception

 When being checked, a middleware is passed the subscriber that is being checked and the arguments that would be

 used to call it.
-The middleware then replies with a MiddlewareResponse
+The middleware then replies with a MiddlewareResponse, which can either:

 - Make the list check the next middleware:

-utility methods to generate these responses.
-Specifically, this.true()
+The AbstractMiddleware, has protected utility methods to generate these responses.
+Specifically, this.true(),

 Middlewares are not bot aware nor event bus aware, meaning that you can reuse the same instance for many event buses.